Stivvo/wayPreview/README.md

 ## Options

 All the options can be found with ``wayPreviewClient --help`` or ``wayPreviewServer --help``.
 They allow to open a file, set any number of options, or both.
 Options are normally set from the client, but it may be useful to set them directly on the server when it is started for the first time.

 ```
-Usage: wayPreviewClient [options] [file]
+Usage: wayPreviewServer [options] [file]

 Options:
   -h, --help        Displays help on commandline options.